 You can contact us with further questions at email@example.com.
 Please make sure to read the information on our website first, as many answers to common questions are provided here.

-The period to submit a Letter of Intent (LOI) to VGIF will open June 6, 2016.
+The period to submit a Letter of Intent (LOI) to VGIF is currently closed.
+The next open call for LOI submissions will launch in June 2017.